misiektoja/instagram_monitor/docs/usage.md

 The startup summary names the source in use.
 Anonymous mode is unaffected, since neither surface lists followers without a session.

-`--setup` asks for the source in login mode, and the Web Dashboard changes it under **Settings** in the **Instagram Connection** card.

 ### Browser Source (experimental)

 `browser` is a third source that does not call Instagram's API at all.
 It drives a real browser through the ordinary web pages, opens the follower or following dialog and reads the names off the rendered list, the same way a person scrolling that dialog would.

-**This is experimental and it can cost you the account.** Instagram's terms forbid automated collection however it is done, and a browser session that scrolls follower dialogs for hours does not look like a person.
+**This is experimental and it can cost you the account.** Instagram's terms forbid automated collection however it is done and a browser session that scrolls follower dialogs for hours does not look like a person.
 It is never selected by `auto`.
 Turn it on only if you accept losing the logged-in account.

 It needs the optional `playwright` package and a downloaded browser: